0xDC00/docs/docs/index.md

   - DOS ([DOSBox-X](https://dosbox-x.com/))
 - Android

-For a full list of supported games, take a look at the [scripts](https://github.com/0xDC00/scripts) repo.
+For a full list of supported games and engines, take a look at the [scripts](https://github.com/0xDC00/scripts) repo.

 ## Getting Started